 AREA CREDITS

-Writing and Speaking: (6 credits)
+Communication: (6 credits)

 ENGL 1120 (Composition II) 3

+2

 Select an additional course from the following: COMM 1130, ENGL 2120, 3

 ENGL2210, PHIL 1120.
 PHIL 1120 is strongly recommended.

-Students who do not place into ENGL 1120 may apply the credit hours from the e prerequisite ENGL 1110 (or its
+Students who do not place into ENGL 1120 may apply the credit hours from the

-equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requirement ts below.
+equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requirement s below.

 Mathematics and Statistics: (3 credits)

 MATH 1220 (College Algebra) 3

 Physical and Natural Sciences: (4 credits)

 4

-Select one course from the UNM Core Curriculum in Physical and Natural Science es, and, where applicable, the
+Select one course from the UNM Core Curriculum in Physical and Natural Scienc es, and, where applicable, the

 related lab.

 Social and Behavioral Sciences: (3 credits)

 3

-Select one course from the UNM Core Curriculum in Social and Behavioral Scien ces.
+Select one course from the UNM Core Curriculum in Social and Behavioral Sciences.

 Humanities: (3 credits)

 3

 Select one course from the UNM Core Curriculum in Humanities.

 Second Language: (3 credits)

 3

 Select one course from UNM Core Curriculum in Second Language.

 Arts and Design: (3 credits)

 3

 Select one course from the UNM Core Curriculum in Arts and Design.

 Student Choice: (6 credits)

 6